 Referral for Counseling

-Depending on the severity of a patient’s addiction, one may need continued group and individual counseling on a regular basis.
-Often times, especially in the case of patients with co-occurring disorders, there are still many challenges to one's to recovery which need to be confronted.
+Depending on the severity of a patient\'s addiction, one may need continued group and individual counseling on a regular basis.
+Often, especially in the case of patients with co-occurring disorders, there are still many challenges to one’s recovery which need to be confronted.

 We remain in continued contact with our rehab graduates and their close friends and family members in order to provide previous patients with a network of people who care about their well-being.
 Our goal is for long-term success, so we make weekly contact with recovering addicts for up to a year following treatment.